 In other words, you haven’t set any expectations about the size, location, or type of college you want to play at.
 You may not even have taken the SAT or ACT yet.
 (But if you’re a junior, really, what are you waiting for?)
 You just know that you want to play.

 You will have to start by having a realistic view of your abilities and what level you’re capable of playing at.
-In other words, you need to know if your most likely to play at the D1, D2, or D3 level.
+In other words, you need to know if you’re most likely to play at the D1, D2, or D3 level.
 Of course, if you’re a freshman, there’s always room for improvement but it’s best to be conservative at this stage.

 But I get it, everyone thinks they’re going to play D1 so let’s do a D1 example.

-Targeting Colleges: D1 Example
+Targeting Colleges to Play Baseball: D1 Example

 Can you even name 50 D1 colleges?
 And this is part of why I say 50.
 If you’re serious about playing in college, and I’m not even talking about getting a scholarship, you need to expand your horizons to maximize your chances.